mechanicum-pro/leaderboards-plugin-protocol/README.md

 Plugins allow to change some predefined behavior of the service, including:

-1. Application key receiving from the Web API requests
+1. Application key receiving from the Web API requests and it's validation
-2. Application key validation for the Web API requests
+2. UserID receiving and validating for the Client API requests
-3. UserID receiving for the Client API requests
+3. Friends list retrieving for a user

 Single plugin may implement all of the possibilities or just some subset.